Mission

 - to recognize that having this many open issues is OK.

-- we want to improve our community contribution stats but the engineering team doesn’t find it rewarding.
+- We want to improve our community contribution stats, but the engineering team doesn’t find it rewarding.